canmom/canmom.github.io/fiction/undefinedbehaviour.md

 The window showed the face and clavicles, and I couldn't make out much else.
 But it did not look like there was enough space in the box to fit this person.
 The inside seemed to be padded, at least, but...

-Now I was up close, I could see that the numbers included medical information: heart rate, blood pressure, sugar levels, and a great deal of other data I could only speculate about.
+From here, I could see that the numbers included medical information: heart rate, blood pressure, sugar levels, and a great deal of other data I could only speculate about.

-A quick look around the room gave me the data to estimate.
+A quick look around the room gave me an estimate.
 Four people per rack, maybe a couple dozen racks in this room, and a door at the end suggested there might be others...

 "I told you she wouldn't freak out." said Violet, incongruously.
 "She's crazy horny for this kind of thing."